UCLALibrary/voyager-archive/README.md

 Basic logging is available, with logs captured in `logs/application.log`.
 At present, logs from both the custom application code and Django itself are captured.

+If the `logs` directory does not exist, you will need to create it.

 Logging level is set to `INFO` via `.docker-compose_django.env`.
 If there's a regular need/desire for DEBUG level, we can discuss that.

 #### How to log